Misdemeanor Arraignments in the 36th District Court in Detroit

 Can a lawyer help get a lower bond?

 An experienced criminal defense lawyer gives the defendant the best chance of getting released on a reasonable or personal bond.
 Defense lawyers who frequently appear in the courts in Wayne County know what arguments work best and what facts are most persuasive.
 The fact is that the case’s outcome is generally better if a defendant remains out on bond.
-If you or someone you care about faces a warrant or arrest, hiring the best lawyer promptly is essential.
+If you or someone you care about faces a warrant or arrest, hiring the best lawyer you can get is essential.
 If the judge orders a cash bond, it is not too late to modify it to a personal or 10% bond or seek a bond reduction.
 A retained criminal defense lawyer can file a Motion to Reduce Bond and re-address the issue with the assigned judge.

 Types of Warrants in the 36th District Court